Le Théâtre des Célestins

 Act I: From monks to actors

-Before it resounded to the applause of the audience, the Théâtre des Célestins was home to… a convent!
-The Celestine monks occupied the site from the 15th century onwards.
-But in 1779, the curtain came down on their religious chapter: the convent was transformed into a theatre.
+Before it resounded to the applause of spectators, the Théâtre des Célestins was home to… a convent!
+The Celestine monks occupied the site as early as the 15th century.
+But in 1779, the curtain came down on their religious chapter: the convent was transformed into a theater.
 You could say that the Célestins had given way to another form of sacredness… that of the stage!

 Act II: Fire, flame and rebirth

-Like all great actors, the theatre has had its share of tragic twists and turns.
+Like all great actors, the theater has experienced the twists and turns of tragedy.
 Two fires, in 1871 and 1880, destroyed the building.
-However, like a phoenix (and not the Phénix Hôtel), it rose from the ashes thanks to the architect Gaspard André, who gave it its current appearance: a majestic façade, a sumptuous Italian-style room and that famous chandelier that seems to capture the stars.
+Yet, like a phoenix (and not the Phénix Hôtel), it rose from the ashes thanks to architect Gaspard André, who gave it its current appearance: a majestic façade, a sumptuous Italian-style auditorium and that famous chandelier that seems to capture the stars.

 Act III: The temple of diversity

 Today, the Théâtre des Célestins is a major venue for theatrical creation in France.
-From Molière to contemporary playwrights, it hosts an eclectic range of works, while remaining an essential part of Lyon’s heritage.
+From Molière to contemporary playwrights, it plays host to an eclectic range of works, while remaining an essential part of Lyon’s heritage.